Visual Basic Editor (VBE)

 In this application you write

-your Macro code.
+and edit your Macro code.

 you can’t run the